GodisinHisHeaven/pathfinder/result.md

  ![BFS test graph](tests/BFS_test_graph.png)

-However, this algorithm cannot solve our leading questions, as BFS take the distance between each node as equal while in practice road length varies.
+However, this algorithm cannot solve our leading question, as BFS take the distance between each node as equal while in practice road length varies.

 # Dijkstra's Algorithm
+To make up the deficiency of BFS algorithm on finding the shortest path and answer our leading question, we implement Dijkstra's algorithm.
+Instead of queue, we choose to use priority queue this time in order to spare the time visiting  numerous unrelated nodes. we test this algorithm on the same dataset as was used in BFS algorithm testing.

 # Graph Visualization

 # Summary